-Alabama Shakespeare Festival is committed to recognizing the accessibility needs of our patrons and strives to make our productions and facilities accessible to any patron who wishes to enjoy the magic of live theatre.
+Alabama Shakespeare Festival values inclusiveness and diversity in its many forms.
+We are committed to recognizing the accessibility needs of our patrons and strive to make our productions and facilities accessible to any patron who wishes to enjoy the magic of live theatre.

 Groups of 10+, please contact Stan Thomas at 334.271.5330 or firstname.lastname@example.org for tickets.